 Triage Obstetric Ultrasound Training (O.U.T.)

 Every 2 minutes, a mother dies from complications of pregnancy—the equivalent of 2 fully loaded 747 jumbo jets crashing every day with no survivors.
-Most of these deaths are avoidable.
+Most of these deaths occur in rural, low-resource areas and are avoidable.

-NYAGI’s unique and efficient approach recognizes and supports the dedication of already driven rural healthcare workers.
-NYAGI’s expert instructors provide both remote and in-person ultrasound training to physicians, midwives, and Skilled Birth Attendants.
-We also provide learning materials to teach their colleagues, to help “pass the knowledge forward.”
+NYAGI’s unique and efficient ultrasound education system supports the dedication of rural healthcare workers.
+NYAGI’s platform provides both remote and in-person training to physicians, midwives, and Skilled Birth Attendants who become Master Trainers, able to teach their colleagues and help “pass the knowledge forward.”

 The Vital Importance of Triage O.U.T.

 NYAGI—in partnership with 7D Imaging, an educational software company—developed Triage O.U.T., an accelerated Triage Obstetric Ultrasound Training system.
-Our team of experts provides rapid prenatal ultrasound skills training for healthcare providers working in rural, “off-the-road” places to help identify and triage those with life-threatening pregnancies.
+Our team of experts provides essential prenatal ultrasound skills training to healthcare providers in most parts of the world, especially in rural and “off-the-road” settings, to help identify and triage those with life-threatening pregnancies.

-We’ve taught our program to Nepal, Haiti, Tanzania, Somaliland, Rwanda, Zambia, and Cambodia … all with one goal in mind: Save mothers’ lives with ultrasound.
+We’ve taught our program to Nepal, Haiti, Tanzania, Somaliland, Rwanda, Zambia, and Cambodia … Every program operates with one goal in mind: Save mothers’ lives with ultrasound.

 Maternal Mortality